Minejerik/omegaflightprotocol/PROTOCOL.md

 Just used to represent an error, mostly behaviour errors, but can also be protocol errors.

 #### Procedures
 These are full actions that are done, like taking off, these go into less detail, but explain how a full actions should be done.
+Examples are better for full examples of how something happens

 ##### Take off procedure (manual mode)
 This is how take off is triggered in manual mode, it should be trigger by pressing a "Take Off" button on the manual control area of the server's user interface.